 Sometimes, no matter how hard you both try, the relationship is just not working.
 If you are putting so much time and energy into trying to make something work and you are still miserable after getting help, it may be time to let go.
 Just taking a short break from each other may be all you need to realize what you are missing.
 Other times, it is better to go your separate ways.
 Doing this may even help you get along better and you can start over as friends.
 Who knows?
 Maybe you can rekindle things later on down the line.

 Before you decide to take drastic measures and end your relationship, consider all of the above and take the necessary steps to address the problems at hand.
 There is a very good chance you will be able to build a stronger bond with your partner as a result.
-If you are still feeling neglected after attempting to resolve your issues, it is useful to seek professional help guidance in order to uncover the underlying issues in your relationship.
+If you are still feeling neglected after attempting to resolve your issues, it is useful to seek professional help guidance to uncover the underlying issues in your relationship.